wso2/ansible-apim/README.md

 ## Performance Tuning

-System configurations can be changed through Puppet to optimize OS level performance.
+System configurations can be changed through Ansible to optimize OS level performance.
 Performance tuning can be enabled by changing `enable_performance_tuning` in `dev/group_vars/apim.yml` to `true`.

 System files that will be updated when performance tuning are enabled is available in `files/system`.
 Update the configuration values according to the requirements of your deployment.